jonathanreyes/dubitable/README.md

 # dubitable
-Opera/Chrome extension that provides a warning when the user visits a site that provides fake, misleading, or primarily satirical news.
+Opera/Chrome extension that tells the user when he or she visits a dubitable site (one that provides fake, misleading, or primarily satirical news) or a credible source.

+## Installation
+### Chrome
+Go to Window > Extensions.
+Drag the latest .crx ([direct link](https://github.com/jonathanreyes/dubitable/blob/master/Chrome/dubitable_v0_6.crx?raw=true)) into the page that appears.

+### Opera
+Go to Menu > Extension > Manage Extensions (Ctrl + Shift + E).
+Drage the latest. nex ([direct link](https://github.com/jonathanreyes/dubitable/blob/master/Opera/dubitable_v0_6.nex?raw=true)) into the page that appears.

 ## Version history
 ### v0.1: <br />